eolatham/smarthome-dashboard-simulation/app/docs/design.md

 - starts/restarts the app clock
 - starts the time publisher (if it is not already running)
 - starts the event publisher (if it is not already running)

-## Questions

-- What does the smart home state include?
-- How should weather events be represented?
-- How should family events be represented?